lineageos4microg/lineageos4microg.github.io/index.md

 ### Build Targets and Frequency

-We build for the same devices as LineageOS using [their list of build targets](https://github.com/LineageOS/hudson/blob/main/lineage-build-targets) as the input to our build run.
+We make LineageOS for microG builds for the same devices as LineageOS using [their list of build targets](https://github.com/LineageOS/hudson/blob/main/lineage-build-targets) as the input to our build run.

 We aim to make builds monthly, and we (usually) start a 'build run' on the first day of the month.
 The devices included in a build run are defined by the content of the [LineageOS target list](https://github.com/LineageOS/hudson/blob/main/lineage-build-targets) ***at the point the build run starts***.
 Our monthly build run takes 20-25 days to complete.
 The progress of the build run is published in [a dedicated matrix room](https://matrix.to/#/#microg-lineage-os-builds:matrix.domainepublic.net)